neozhangthe1/disambiguation/README.md

 - install requirements via ```
 pip install -r requirements.txt```

 Note: Running this project will consume upwards of 10GB hard disk space.
-The data preparation will take several hours.
+The overall pipeline will take several hours.
 You are recommended to run this project on a Linux server.

 ## Data
-The data is currently located at 173 server /home/share/name-dis/data [**_TODO_**].
+Data are currently located at 173 server /home/share/name-dis/data [**_TODO_**].
 Please put the _data_ directory into project directory.

 ## How to run
 ```bash